mohamedanwer006/ITI-notes/database/normalization.md

 ## First Normal Form
 - Multi valued Attribute
-> place it in a new tys PK as a FK
+> place it in a new table carrying PK as a FK
 - Repeating group
-> place it in a new tys PK as a FK
+> place it in a new table PK as a FK
 - Composite attribute
 > subparts each in a columns when necessary